 If you are having trouble accessing your form, completing the survey or have lost your Form Access Code, please call us on 1800 304 488 and an ABS officer will be happy to assist you.

 Is the survey compulsory?

 Ultimately, yes.
-The Australian Bureau of Statistics is conducting this survey under the authority of the Census and Statistics Act 1905, which has provisions to make surveys compulsory.
+The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905, which has provisions to make surveys compulsory.

 What kinds of questions will you ask?

 This survey collects general information about everyone in the household and includes questions about age, country of birth, education, employment and relationships within the household.

 The survey then asks one randomly selected adult and one randomly selected child (if there are any children) a range of questions about health service use, disability, carer responsibility, lifestyle factors, mental wellbeing and long-term health conditions.

 Will I be paid for my time?

 No. There is no provision within the Census and Statistics Act 1905 to reimburse people for the cost of providing statistical information.
 In line with other national statistical organisations throughout the world, individuals, businesses and other organisations are asked to supply information for statistical purposes without compensation.
 It is only with the support of people like you that we can continue to produce the statistics that inform Australia's important decisions.